KarolDuracz/scratchpad/OpenCL via ASUS with GT540M/demo1-4/README.md

 TODO <br /><br />
 Some stuff to get access to GPU.
 Inside this code there is some tests using PTX raw code via OpenCL.
 And in other hand, using common functions.
-To jest skomentowane inside this .cpp files. <br /><br />
+This is commented inside this .cpp files. <br /><br />

 Look at line 1092 in scratchpad/OpenCL via ASUS with GT540M/demo1-4/Project12_opencl/Project12_opencl /main.cpp - // REVERSED VERSION -> load PTX kernel.bin, compile it and run test - PASS :) - this test write kernel to .bin file and in next commented code load this .bin file and execute. <br /><br />